dogmaticcentral/progesterone/README.md

 * Some files still have 'human', 'mouse', 'ESR1' or 'PGR' etc hardcoded.
 Move to command line.
-* Pull all  reference choices (reference assemblies, reference species for the alignment) in a single place
+* Pull (pool?) all  reference choices (reference assemblies, reference species for the alignment) in a single place.
 * Get rid of CrossModule.py and use cmmodule directly.